-Irish law presumes that a person has capacity.
+Irish law presumes that a person has capacity to make their own decisions.
 This presumption can be displaced by evidence.

-If the donor loses mental capacity, an enduring power of attorney is a legal mechanism for granting certain decisionmaking powers to a nominated attorney, designated when the individual had mental capacity (Powers of Attorney Act 1996).
-It will only become effective if the donor loses capacity and the enduring power of attorney is registered with the High Court of Ireland.
+If the donor loses mental capacity, an enduring power of attorney is a legal mechanism for granting certain decision-making powers to a nominated attorney, designated when the individual had mental capacity (Assisted Decision-Making (Capacity) Act 2015).